luisaramicar11/phraseGenerator/README.md

 1. Users are presented with a simple, modern interface.
 2. They input a number into a form and submit it.
-3. The backend API processes the input and performs the following calculations:
+3. The backend API generate a subject and a predicate randomly.
-   - Calculates the square of the number.
-   - Calculates the cube of the number.
-   - Determines whether the number is even or odd.
 4. The results are displayed in real-time on the interface.

 ### Example:

-**Input:** 4
-**Output:**
-- The square of 4 is: 16
-- The cube of 4 is: 64
-- 4 is even.
+**Input:** Click on the button "Generate Phrase" **Output:**
+- My friend runs fast

 ## Docker Commands for Beginners